luizgh/sigver_wiwd/Readme.md

 pip install https://github.com/Lasagne/Lasagne/archive/master.zip
 ```

-This code can be used with or without GPUs.
-To use a GPU with Theano, follow the instructions in this [link](http://deeplearning.net/software/theano/tutorial/using_gpu.html).
+We tested the code in Ubuntu 16.04.
+This code can be used with or without GPUs - to use a GPU with Theano, follow the instructions in this [link](http://deeplearning.net/software/theano/tutorial/using_gpu.html).
 Note that Theano takes time to compile the model, so it is much faster to instantiate the model once and run forward propagation for many images (instead of calling many times a script that instantiates the model and run forward propagation for a single image).

 ## Downloading the models

 * Clone (or download) this repository
 * Download the pre-trained models from the [project page](https://www.etsmtl.ca/Unites-de-recherche/LIVIA/Recherche-et-innovation/Projets/Signature-Verification)
   * Save / unzip the models in the "models" folder

+Or simply run the following:
 ```
 git clone https://github.com/luizgh/sigver_wiwd.git
 cd sigver_wiwd/models